eli32-vlc/web-terminal/README.md

 ---
 # Multi-Arch
-This image supports the following architectures: linux/armv7, linux/arm64, linux/386 and linux/amd64.
+This image supports the following architectures: linux/amd64.

-This means you can get it running on your RaspberryPi!

 ---
 # Usage